 - A family room contains 2 double beds, TV and tea and coffee making facilities.

-- On site is parking, fitness center and breakfast is included.
+- On site is parking, fitness centre and breakfast is included.

 - 2 minute walk to the centre of Times Square and 2 minute walk to the nearest subway station which is 47-50 Streets at the Rockefeller Center.